Skip to content

 1. Variables

 Bindings are immutable by default.
 Use var for mutable variables.
-Use let for destructuring.
+Destructure objects and arrays directly with pattern syntax.

 tova